animusanima/exercisesforprogrammers/README.md

 # README #

-All programs in this repository don't need special files or settings.
-They are all solved with basic Java syntax.
+All programs in repository use basic Java language features.

 ### What is this repository for? ###